 It has undoubtedly been a few challenging months for everyone, with different pinch points and difficulties.
-However, I am going to set out my experience and share my learnings as a parent of two young boys, now aged 5 and 8, working through the pandemic.
+However, I am going to set out my experience and share my learnings as a parent of two young boys, now aged five and eight, working through the pandemic.

 It has been a bumpy ride for us, and just when we thought we were through the worst, we have once again returned to the thick of it, with some hard weeks and possibly months ahead.

-Looking back to lockdown 1.0, I still remember leaving the office and saying goodbye to my colleagues, fully expecting to return in 2 or 3 weeks.
+Looking back to lockdown 1.0, I still remember leaving the office and saying goodbye to my colleagues, fully expecting to return in two or three weeks.
 How wrong was I?
 As I headed home, I gave little thought to home-schooling and juggling, fully expecting to take it in my stride.

 As lockdown 1.0 kicked off, I was plunged into a sense of panic on what to teach and how!
 Luckily, the school stepped up and took that in hand.
 But then came the really hard part of actually doing the day job, whilst home-schooling one child, who was attending school, and another that was in nursery at the time.
 In the first couple of weeks, we muddled through, but with the perpetual guilt I felt as a mother, who was unable to give both work and home 100% attention.

 I realised quickly things needed to change.
-I had to let go of the guilt and accept that us parents can only do our best, but not only that, I needed to ensure I maintained a good work life balance.
+I had to let go of the guilt and accept that us parents can only do our best.
+Not only that, I needed to ensure I maintained a good work-life balance.
 I also had a duty of care to myself, so that I could then take care of my family’s needs.

 So, what did I learn and change in lockdown 1.0 that may help, now we’ve entered the latest UK lockdown: